Cold Spring, New York: The West Point Foundry

 On January 22, 1896, local businessmen of Cold Spring formed a fire brigade known as the Cold Spring Hose Company, No.1.
-A horse-drawn hook and ladder was donated in 1899.
-The Municipal Building, designed by Louis Mekeel, was constructed in 1926 to house the company's first firetruck, an American LaFrance.
+A horse-drawn hook-and-ladder was donated in 1899.
+The Municipal Building, designed by Louis Mekeel, was constructed in 1926 to house the company's first fire truck, an American LaFrance.
 The company, renamed Cold Spring Fire Company No.1 in 1900, serves the Villages of Cold Spring, Nelsonville and a district in the Town of Philipstown.

 Mr. Willis Buckner, a former slave from the South, was a driver and groom for Susan and Anna Bartlett Warner at their farm on Constitution Island.
 Mr. Buckner taught Sunday School at the Methodist Church.
 In the early decades of the 20th century, blacks who stayed in this part of New York state migrated away from rural towns to nearby cities with waterfront manufacturing such as Peekskill, Beacon, Newburgh and Ossining.
 During the 1920s, the Ku Klux Klan had a presence in Cold Spring as well as Fishkill and Nelsonville.

 Pete Seeger formed the Clearwater organization, an environmental group dedicated to advances in sewer treatment, industrial waste disposal, and addressing the discharge of major pollutants into the Hudson.
 In 1970, the sloop Clearwater docked for a songfest at Cold Spring.
-As Seeger appeared on stage to thank the audience for coming, fifteen drunks stood up waving little American flags, yelling “Throw the Commies out.”
+As Seeger appeared on stage to thank the audience for coming, fifteen drunks stood up waving little American flags, yelling "Throw the Commies out."
 That night someone cut the sloop's moorings and there were threats to torch the boat.
 All of this created tension within the Clearwater organization.